RajivChitale/telescope-booking/README.md

 npm install

-Edit URL in frontend/src/components/TelescopeBooking.js to be the address of the backend server.
+Edit URL in frontend/src/components/TelescopeBooking.js to be the address of the backend server. backend/serviceAccount.json is not public here.
+It is needed for firebase authentication services.

 Create a database 'cepheid' and two tables.
-Use the commented code in backend/index.js \
+Use the commented code in backend/index.js for this.

-Manually insert email ids of admins into the table admin
+Manually insert gmail ids of admins: <code> INSERT INTO admin VALUES("placeholder@iith.ac.in"); </code> \

-backend/serviceAccount.json is not public here
+Removal of an admin: <code> DELETE FROM admin WHERE emailid = "placeholder@iith.ac.in"; </code>

 ## Features